Jadon Sancho has one last chance to save his Manchester United career

 There have been other battles with Sancho, not least around his time-keeping, but speak to those with visibility of the situation and they will say such matters have been resolved.
 It is that social media post and its contents that remain at the crux of the problem.

-Ten Hag, determined to enforce a code of discipline and raise standards at a club that have lost their way, is not for backing down.
+Ten Hag, determined to enforce a code of discipline and raises standards at a club who have lost their way, is not for backing down.

-The problem is Sancho, so far at least, appears unwilling to either.
+The problem is that Sancho, so far at least, appears unwilling to do so either.
 In his mind, there have been notable inconsistencies in the way Ten Hag has applied certain rules in relation to him compared to team-mates.
 Nonetheless, the ball remains in his court.
-As one source put it: “Jadon can easily solve this tomorrow”.
+As one source put it: “Jadon can easily solve this tomorrow.”

 The clocks go back at the end of the month and maybe the impending onset of winter or the prospect of a new minority shareholder, Sir Jim Ratcliffe, taking control of football operations at Old Trafford will spark a change of stance but, until then, the stand-off remains.